Go Insane: Songs

 "I Want You" opens with the sound of alarm bells from a Fairlight CMI.
 In an interview with Jim Ladd, Buckingham said that he wanted the song to "sound like a bunch of sixteen year-olds in a garage, even to the point where the sound is bordering on being substandard".
 The title track and "Slow Dancing" were lifted from the album as singles.
 The former became Buckingham's second top 40 hit in the US.

 Buckingham noted that "I Must Go" was about ending a relationship, stating that "commitment can become no less than a form of self-destruction.
-At some point, you’ve gotta let go".
+At some point, you've gotta let go".
 He said that the verses and pre-chorus were intended to build up tension, while the chorus served as a vehicle for releasing that tension.
 "Play in the Rain" is a seven minute musique concrète composition split into two parts: one on the end of side one and another on the beginning of side two.
 Part 1 of "Play in the Rain" was engineered entirely by Buckingham, and on the original vinyl LP release the track ended side one and was recorded up to and onto the runoff groove creating what is known as a "continuous locked groove" where the last couple of seconds of the track play continuously until the phonograph arm is lifted (on the cassette and CD versions, the song simply fades out).
 To achieve the sound of a sitar on "Play in the Rain", Buckingham detuned his Stratocaster "until the strings were as loose and pliant as a real sitar".

 Inspired by the work of Laurie Anderson, Buckingham sought to make his voice resemble an instrument on "Bang the Drum".
 To accomplish this, he broke up the lyrics into fragments and sang them individually so that each syllable would alternate from channel to channel.
 Other songs on the album such as "I Want You" used similar production techniques for the vocals.
-Buckingham also played two different parts on the Fairlight CMI's harmonium/accordion setting; one was straight eighth notes while the other was gated to create "a steady throbbing effect".
+Buckingham also played two different parts on the Fairlight CMI's harmonium/accordion preset setting; one was straight eighth notes while the other was gated to create "a steady throbbing effect".
 Each of these parts were then played three different times in an effort to smooth out sonic discrepancies between the tracks.
 "D.W.
 Suite" was dedicated to Dennis Wilson of the Beach Boys, who had died the December before the album was released.
 The song is divided into three different sections, one of which features an interpolation of "The Bonnie Banks o' Loch Lomond", a Scottish folk song.
 A nineteenth century lap harp was used on "D.W.
 Suite"; the instrument was gifted to Buckingham by Mick Fleetwood during the Mirage sessions for the song "Empire State".